ZoeySamples/foobar2000-JScriptPanel3-contributions/lyrics-widget/readme.md

 ## Features

-### Automatically adapts to user-input resolution and monitor orientation
+### Adapts to user-input resolution and monitor orientation
 ### Blurred album art colors in background
 ### Ability to scroll through the lyrics when hovering over the popup panel